 AdvertisementADVERTISEMENT

-According to the latest official figures, Britain’s birth rate is at its lowest since 2002.
+According to new figures from the Office for National Statistics, the fertility rate in England and Wales has dropped to a new low.
+In a nutshell: women had an average of 1.44 children between 2022 and 2023.
+It marks the lowest total fertility rate recorded since 1938.
 This is a global trend.
 Twenty-three nations, including Spain, Japan and Thailand, are expected to see their populations halve by 2100.
 This is partly because of rising infertility rates among men (nobody’s talking about that, are they?) and partly because people are having fewer children and having them later in life.

 In Britain, the average age at which women have their first child is now 31.
 That’s a record high.
 In the mid-1970s it was 26.4.
 In the US, it’s rising too.
 The average age at which women there have their first child is now 27 years old, according to the Centers for Disease Control and Prevention.
 That’s also a record high.

-This week the panic has been stoked once again by a new report from Britain’s IVF regulator, the Human Fertilisation and Embryology Authority (HFEA), which has revealed that the average age of people starting IVF treatment has passed 35 for the first time.
+In July, panic was once again stoked by a new report from Britain’s IVF regulator, the Human Fertilisation and Embryology Authority (HFEA), which has revealed that the average age of people starting IVF treatment has passed 35 for the first time.

 Predictably, this has sparked a flurry of headlines which either ask whether women are “leaving it too late?” or simply cut right to it and condemn them for “waiting too long”.